Meltwater Alternatives And AI Era Brand Visibility

 What should enterprise teams use instead of Meltwater?

 Enterprise teams should decide whether they need broad PR software coverage, deeper market intelligence, or stronger earned-media execution.
 Cision or Muck Rack fit the first category.
 AlphaSense fits the second.
-A performance PR and AI visibility model fits the third.
+A performance PR and AI visibility model like AuthorityTech fits the third.

 Can a media monitoring tool improve AI visibility?

-Why are brands reconsidering Meltwater now?
+Why are brands reconsidering Meltwater in 2026?

-What if our team still needs monitoring?
+What if our team still needs monitoring alongside earned authority?